BlockchainCommons/BCSwiftEnvelope/Sources/Envelope/Envelope.docc/Expressions.md

 # Envelope Expressions

-Envelope Expressions are a method for encoding machine-evaluatable expressions using ``Envelope``.
+Encoding machine-evaluatable expressions using envelopes.

 ## Documentation on GitHub